Prak-NodeJs/employee_management_system/README.md

     Open the `.env` file and configure your environment variables according to your setup.

+5. Run the below command to sync the database tables:

+    ```bash
+   npx sequelize-cli db:migrate
+    ```

-5. Start the development servers:
+6. Start the development servers:
     - For the server application:
       ```bash
       cd ./Server